→ See the live ingredient breakdown for Hill's Science Diet Senior

 The bottom line

-Hill's Science Diet Adult 7+ earns a C grade (64/100) from KibbleIQ.
-The senior-specific additions (L-carnitine, taurine, stabilized vitamin C, beta-carotene) are clinically defensible and give it a legitimate three-point edge over the adult formula.
-The persistent wheat-and-corn-heavy foundation keeps it from premium territory.
+Hill's Science Diet Adult 7+ earns a C grade (58/100) from KibbleIQ.
+The senior-specific additions (L-carnitine, taurine, stabilized vitamin C, beta-carotene) are clinically defensible, but they don't offset the wheat-and-corn-heavy foundation and soybean-meal secondary protein — the formula scores below Hill's own standard Adult Chicken & Barley (B/76).
 If your dog tolerates Hill's and your vet recommends the brand, it's an adequate senior choice.
 If ingredient quality matters more to you than brand continuity, there are meaningfully better seniors at the same price point.
 Shop on Amazon →